warkahuna/kanonGaming/README.md

 ## FRONTEND

-In the project directory, you can run:
+In the frontEnd directory, you can run:

 ### `npm start`